-A student who was placed on "Academic Warning" during the previous term of enrollment and has a current term grade-point average of 2.0 or higher and has a cumulative term grade-point average of less than 2.0 will be placed on "Continuing Academic Warning."
-Students placed on "Continuing Academic Warning" may continue enrollment and will be expected to sign and commit to a KEEP Contract.
+A student who was placed on "Academic Warning" during his/her previous term of enrollment, has a current term grade point average of 2.0 or higher, and has a cumulative term grade-point average of less than 2.0 will be placed on "Continuing Academic Warning."
+Students placed on "Continuing Academic Warning" may continue enrollment and will be expected to complete an Academic Recovery Assessment and Contract.